General Electric : GE's CEO 'stunned' that factory efficiency drive only just started | MarketScreener

 "No business consumes more of my time right now," Culp said.

-Culp also affirmed on Thursday that GE expects negative free cash flow in the second quarter, and said GE's power division plans to cut costs by about 20% over the next two years as it tries to become leaner.
+Culp also affirmed on Thursday that GE expects negative free cash flow in the second quarter, and said GE's power division plans to cut headquarters costs of $1.6 billion by about 20% over the next two years as it tries to become leaner.

-Culp said GE cut $800 million (634 million pounds) in costs at the power unit last year, and has plans to cut another $1.6 billion.
+Culp said GE cut about $800 million in costs at the power unit last year, and has plans to cut another $800 million through 2020, including the headquarter cost cuts.